tannhuber/gitw/README.md

 Quick start
 -----------
-* Create config file containing all git repositories (directory names) to be checked for updates [~/.config/gitw/repos]
+* Create config file *~/.config/gitw/repos* containing all git repositories (directory names) to be checked for updates.
-* Run gitw manually or create a cron job
+* Run gitw manually or create a cron job.
+* Gitw pulls all the changes and sends you an email.